projectdiscovery/cvemap/README.md

 vulnx analyze help                     # Available analyze fields
 ```

-> **Note:** All commands work without an API key, but are subject to rate limits.
+> ⚠️ **Note** All commands work without an API key, but are subject to rate limits.
 Configure an API key with `vulnx auth` for higher limits and better performance.

 ## Tips